10 best directory websites in 2025

 Step 3: Create and organize your database in Airtable

 Now that your CMS is set up in Webflow, it’s time to create the Airtable database that powers your listings.
-Set up an Airtable base with tables that mirror your CMS collections.
+One of the great things about Whalesync is that you no longer need to manually set up an Airtable base with tables that mirror your CMS collections.

-Create fields for all the key data points you’ll need: names, descriptions, tags, categories, images, and external links.
+Instead, Whalesync can create fields for all the key data points you’ll need, right from the table mapping screen: names, descriptions, tags, categories, images, and external links.

 Use linked records to connect related data (e.g. clubs to cities or events to categories).
 Add formula fields to enhance your listings, such as countdowns or dynamically generated labels.